memfault/interrupt/_drafts/fwup-signing.md

 ### Setup

-Like we did in previous post, we use [Renode]({% post_url 2020-03-23-intro-to-renode %}) to run the examples in this post.
-Our previous [firmware update post]({% post_url 2020-06-23-device-firmware-update-cookbook
+Like we did our previous post, the [Firmware Update Cookbook]({% post_url 2020-06-23-device-firmware-update-cookbook%}), we use [Renode]({% post_url
-%}) contains detailed instructions.
-In short:
+2020-03-23-intro-to-renode %}) to run the examples in this post.
+The previous post contains detailed instructions, but in short:

 ```
 # Clone the repository & navigate to the example